New Jersey Workers Compensation Death Benefits Attorney

 Up to $3,500 in burial and funeral expenses are also available to the person who paid or will pay those costs.
 There are additional factors to consider when calculating death benefits, therefore those seeking compensation should contact a local Workers’ Compensation lawyer who can evaluate their case and help ensure that their rights are protected.

 If you lost a loved one to a work-related injury or illness, you may be entitled to death benefits.
-Contact an experienced Vineland Workers’ Compensation lawyer at DiTomaso Law to discuss your case.
+Contact an experienced New Jersey workers’ compensation death benefits attorney at DiTomaso Law to discuss your case.
 Located in Cherry Hill, New Jersey, we represent clients throughout South Jersey, including Cherry Hill, Mt.
 Holly, Vineland, and Camden County.
 For a free consultation, complete our online contact form or call us at 856-414-0010.